roshan/ben-mini.github.io/_posts/2024-09-14-building-firstmover.md

 Great question!
 I *think* we're good.
 While Zillow and StreetEasy's Terms of Use prohibit scraping, it’s worth noting that *I never agreed to those terms*.
 All the data we’re collecting is publicly available, without a paywall or login.
 A guy who scraped Crunchbase [used a similar argument](https://x.com/adrian_horning_/status/1831396619184697789), which is pretty cool.
 He even cited two court cases, including [Meta v.
 Bright Data](https://arc.net/l/quote/lwotjipf), where the court explicitly ruled that "the Facebook and Instagram Terms do not bar logged-off scraping of public data; perforce it does not prohibit the sale of such public data."

 This ruling sets a precedent that logged-off scraping of public data is fair game.
 It’s actually really interesting - especially when you consider its implications for both AI models and small projects like FirstMover.

+### Final Thoughts

+I'm excited for this.
+Not just because I think it's a great project that people will like, but that it aligns with business strategies that I've been thinking about for a long time.
+The Internet has greatly diminished the information gap between buyer and seller, and FirstMover is a service that gives buyers one small leg-up.

+It's funny that [I admired Zillow for doing exactly this 2004](https://ben-mini.github.io/2024/old-school-business), and now I'm contemplating if they'll sue me for doing that exact thing, lol.
+We'll see!